Paul McGrath (footballer): Aston Villa

-During the late 1980s McGrath was offered terms at S.S.C.
-Napoli, but the deal did not come to fruition.
 McGrath signed for Aston Villa in August 1989.
 While at Villa, McGrath played some of the best football of his career, despite recurrent problems in his knees.
-Villa came close to winning the title in McGrath's first season, finishing second to Liverpool.
-The next season saw the club fighting relegation for much of the campaign, after boss Graham Taylor left to take control of England.
+Villa had narrowly avoided relegation the previous season, yet came close to winning the title in McGrath's first season, finishing second to Liverpool.
+The next season saw the club fighting relegation for much of the campaign after boss Graham Taylor left to take control of England.

 Despite the managerial upheaval, McGrath's performances continued to impress.
-Under Jozef Vengloš, the first top flight manager to hail from the European mainland, McGrath became a consistent mainstay of the Villa line up.
-After Vengloš' solitary season (1990–91) at Villa, Ron Atkinson took over, building one of the finest sides of the early Premier League era.
-In the inaugural season of the Premier League (1992–93), Aston Villa again finished as runners-up, behind Manchester United.
-As a sign of the regard he was now held in by his fellow professionals, McGrath won the PFA Players' Player of the Year award at the end of the season.
+Under Jozef Vengloš, the first top-flight manager to hail from the European mainland, McGrath became a consistent mainstay of the Villa lineup.

+After Vengloš' solitary season (1990–91) at Villa, McGrath was reunited with Ron Atkinson who took over as manager and built a squad that managed a seventh place finish.
+In the inaugural season of the Premier League, Aston Villa again finished as runners-up, this time behind Manchester United.
+As a sign of the regard he was now held in by his fellow professionals, McGrath won the 1992–93 PFA Players' Player of the Year award.
+He added further silverware in 1994, winning his first trophy with Villa as they lifted the League Cup, beating Manchester United 3–1 in the final.
+In November 1994, Atkinson was dismissed following a poor start to the season that left Villa in the relegation places.
+The 1995–96 season saw McGrath enter the final year of his Aston Villa contract.
+The campaign ended in success when McGrath won the League Cup with Villa again, this time beating Leeds United 3–0.
+McGrath was rewarded for his performances with a contract extension, which he signed in May 1996.

+Despite spending the previous season as a regular in a back three alongside Gareth Southgate and Ugo Ehiogu, McGrath found himself out of the starting lineup for the start of the 1996–97 campaign.
+Instead, McGrath's international teammate Steve Staunton was preferred by manager Brian Little.
+Aged 36 and wishing to maximise his playing time, McGrath submitted a transfer request and an offer of £200,000 from newly-promoted Derby County was accepted by Aston Villa.